ncatlab/nlab-content/pages/17270.md

 +-- {: .proof}
 ###### Proof

-It is clear from the definition that an acyclic fibration is also a  $Q$-acyclic $Q$-fibration.
+Let $f$ be a fibration and a weak equivalence.
+Since $Q$ preserves weak equivalences by condition 1 in def. \ref{QuillenIdempotentMonad}, $f$ is also a $Q$-weak equivalence.
+Since $Q$-cofibrations are cofibrations, the acyclic fibration $f$ has right lifting against $Q$-cofibrations, hence in particular against against $Q$-acyclic $Q$-cofibrations, hence is a $Q$-fibration.

 In the other direction, let $f$ be a $Q$-acyclic $Q$-fibration.
 Consider its factorization into a cofibration followed by an acyclic fibration

 $$
   f \colon \underoverset{\in Cof}{i}{\longrightarrow} \underoverset{\in W \cap Fib}{p}{\longrightarrow}